Improving Quantum Computation by Optimized Qubit Routing: Introduction

 \section{Introduction}

 \emph{Qubit routing by swap insertion} is a subroutine in the process of compiling quantum algorithms onto specific hardware.
 Quantum algorithms are usually formulated in the circuit model of quantum computation, see \eg \cite{NielsenChuang2010} for an introduction.
 Such a circuit consists of wires representing qubits as well as gates representing operations applied to subsets of qubits.
 We refer to the qubits in the circuit as \emph{logical} qubits, in contrast to the \emph{physical} qubits in quantum hardware.
 Furthermore, we assume that the circuit only contains gates acting on at most two qubits, \ie single and two-qubit gates (also known as \qm{$ \mathrm{SU}(4) $ circuits}).
 This might already be the case for the input circuit to be compiled; otherwise this can be achieved using the Solovay-Kitaev Theorem, see \eg \cite[pp.\ 188--202]{NielsenChuang2010}.
 In the circuit model, gates may be applied on any pair of logical qubits.
-However, this not the case in currently available quantum processors.
+However, this is not the case in many currently available quantum processors.
 Here, two-qubit gates can only be applied on specific pairs of physical qubits defined by the \emph{hardware connectivity graph}.
 Now the task is to choose an initial allocation of logical qubits in the quantum circuit to physical qubits in the hardware graph such that for each two-qubit gate the corresponding logical qubits are located at neighbouring physical qubits.
 The example in Fig.~\ref{fig:example} shows that this is not always possible directly.

 In such a case, it is necessary to insert additional \emph{swap gates} into the algorithm.
-They effectively change the allocation of logical qubits to physical qubits.
+They effectively swap the positions of two logical qubits in the hardware graph.
 The result is an $ \mathrm{SU}(4) $ circuit meeting the connectivity restrictions which is equivalent to the original one when taking into account the permutation resulting from initial allocation and swap gates.
 A simple example for this procedure is shown in Figure~\ref{fig:routing_example}.

 When solving the routing by swap insertion problem, two possible objective functions arise naturally: either one aims to minimize the execution time on the quantum processor, which can be achieved by minimizing the output circuit depth, or one can minimize the total gate number to be executed, which amounts to minimizing the number of swap gates added.
 Intuitively, both objectives are correlated.
 However, it is easy to construct examples where optimal-depth solutions are suboptimal in terms of gate count and vice versa.
 For an experimental study of the influence of depth and gate count on the performance of quantum algorithms, we refer to \cite{nannicini2021} and \cite{Scott2021noise}.